 What is the Northern Ireland protocol?

-Boris Johnson plans to override contentious element of Brexit deal that he himself agreed just three years ago but Tory MPs strongly opposed
+Boris Johnson plans to override contentious element of Brexit deal that he himself agreed just three years ago but EU and Tory MPs strongly opposed

-Boris Johnson is facing a Tory rebellion over his plans to override the post-Brexit Northern Ireland protocol as his own MPs warn him that the controversial plan goes against key Conservative principles.
+Boris Johnson is facing the prospect of new legal action from the European Union (EU) as well as a fresh rebellion from within his own party after he announced plans to tear up the complex trade arrangements agreed for Northern Ireland as part of his Brexit deal.

-The revised legislation, set to be introduced on Monday, will break the withdrawal treaty the prime minister himself negotiated three years ago and is expected to give ministers the power to scrap customs checks on goods being moved from Britain to Northern Ireland.
+The prime minister’s new Northern Ireland Protocol Bill, published on Monday, would give ministers sweeping new powers to override an agreement Mr Johnson himself signed just three years ago, while also granting new powers to the UK over tax and state subsidies in the region without oversight from the EU.

+A majority of members of the Northern Ireland Assembly, including all Sinn Fein, SDLP and Alliance representatives, signed a joint letter to the PM urging him to abandon his “reckless” rewrite of the protocol, which the government believes will ease the disruption to trade with mainland Britain following Brexit.

+The EU’s chief negotiator Maros Sefcovic said that the UK’s initiative was “damaging to mutual trust” and would undermine the Trade and Cooperation Deal governing post-Brexit relations between the UK and EU, as well as calling into question Northern Irish businesses’ access to the EU single market.

-A leaked briefing paper being shared among Conservative MPs describes the move, which experts have warned could provoke a trade war with the European Union (EU), as “damaging to everything the UK and Conservatives stand for”.
+Even before the announcement, a leaked briefing paper being shared among Conservative MPs described the moves, which experts warned could provoke a trade war with Europe, as “damaging to everything the UK and Conservatives stand for”.

-Mr Johnson has been challenged to reveal the legal sources behind his decision-making after Sir Jonathan Jones, formerly the government’s top lawyer, said the process of gathering advice felt like a “stitch-up” and “like lawyer-shopping”.
+Mr Johnson was also challenged to reveal the legal sources behind his decision-making after Sir Jonathan Jones, formerly the government’s top lawyer, said the process of gathering advice felt like a “stitch-up” and “like lawyer-shopping”.

 The protocol was agreed as part of the Brexit deal — again, signed by Mr Johnson himself — and is designed to protect the Good Friday Agreement by avoiding a contentious hard border on the island of Ireland.